Yang Chaoyue: 2018–present: Produce 101, Rocket Girls 101 and acting debut

-In April, Yang Chaoyue and three of her CH2 teammates were chosen to represent Wenlan Culture on reality girl group survival show Produce 101 aired from April 21 to June 23, 2018, on Tencent Video.
-She ranked third with over 139 million votes and debuted as a member of Rocket Girls 101 on June 23.
-In September she released her first solo song, a promotional single, titled Follow Me.
+While promoting with Rocket Girls 101, Yang also pursued solo activities.
+In September 2018, she released her first solo song, a promotional single, titled Follow Me.
 In November, Yang was announced to make her acting debut in the historical drama The Promise of Chang'an.

-In March 2019, she appeared in the 2019 FIBA Basketball World Cup draw ceremony as a special guest and the World Cup draw ambassador to assist the draw.
+Also in 2018, Yang was cast as a panelist in the first season of the dating reality show Heart Signal, an adaptation of the South Korean reality show of the same name.
+In March 2019, she appeared in the 2019 FIBA Basketball World Cup draw ceremony as a special guest and World Cup draw ambassador.
 The same year she played her first leading role in the youth sports drama Project 17: Side by Side.
+As Yang had never been formally trained as an actor, the casting placed Yang's acting skills under scrutiny, with director Chiang Hsiu-chiung reporting that the pressure drove Yang to tears multiple times during filming.
+In evaluating her performance, Chiang praised Yang for her hard work and motivation to improve.
+Also in 2019, Yang returned for the second season of Heart Signal.
 Yang was later ranked 58th in the Forbes China Celebrity 100 list for 2019.
 Forbes China listed Yang under their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

+After Rocket Girls 101 disbanded on June 23, 2020, Yang chose to focus on pursuing acting and variety shows.
 In 2020, Yang starred in the fantasy historical web series Ever Night playing Hao Tian/Tian Nu.
-She then played lead roles in xianxia romance drama Dance of the Phoenix, and romantic comedy-drama Midsummer Is Full of Love.
+She then played lead roles in xianxia romance drama Dance of the Phoenix and romantic comedy-drama Midsummer Is Full of Love.
+Yang's transition to leading roles attracted mixed reviews, with praise focused on her natural charm as an actor and criticism focused on her ability to portray more dramatic scenes.
+In addition to acting, Yang was a main cast member in multiple variety shows, including When We Write Love Story, The Great Wall, and the third season of Heart Signal.
 She ranked 80th on Forbes China Celebrity 100 list.

-In 2021, Yang played a supporting role in the iQiyi drama series The Ideal City.
-In 2022, she starred in the wuxia drama Heroes and the family sitcom Sisterhood.